-Health professionals not specialised in palliative care, frequently report finding end-of-life discussions uncomfortable and hard to initiate particularly if there is uncertainty as to the readiness or willingness of people to accept the information.
-Clinicians want and need more evidence-based guidance and education on how best to discuss end-of-life matters with people and their significant others.
+Health professionals not specialised in palliative care, frequently report finding end-of-life discussions uncomfortable and hard to initiate particularly if there is uncertainty as to the readiness or willingness of person concerned to accept the information.
+[1-4] Clinicians want and need more evidence-based guidance and education on how best to discuss end-of-life matters with people in their care and their significant others.
+[1,4,5]

-Overall the quality of the majority of the literature was low, [1,5,7,8] or adequate [4,6] with only two papers rating highly.
-[2,3] Reviews scored poorly due to the lack of reporting on the quality of the included studies and synthesis of findings with relation to bias.
-None of the reviews were conducted with an aged care context and therefore applicability of the research to this domain should be considered with this in mind.
+Overall, the quality of the literature was mixed with four reviews of low quality, five of acceptable quality and five of high quality.
+[3-5,9,12] Reviews scored poorly due to the lack of reporting on the quality of the included studies and synthesis of findings with relation to bias.

 Facilitating good communication for advance care planning